IntellureIntellure

 2. Missing Meta Descriptions

-If you don't provide a meta description, Google will auto-generate one from your page content β and it's rarely good.
+If you don't provide a meta description, Google will auto-generate one from your page content, and it's rarely good.
 It might pull a random sentence from your page, including navigation text, legal disclaimers, or other low-value content.
 Always write custom meta descriptions for important pages.

 3. Using Identical Descriptions Sitewide

 Some CMS setups generate the same meta description for every page.
-This is worse than no description β it signals to both Google and users that your site lacks unique, valuable content per page.
+This is worse than no description: it signals to both Google and users that your site lacks unique, valuable content per page.
 Write unique descriptions tailored to each page's specific content and user intent.

 4. Keyword Stuffing in Titles

 Titles like "SEO Tools | Best SEO Tools | Free SEO Tools Online" may have worked in 2010.
 Today, Google's algorithm recognizes and devalues keyword-stuffed titles.
 Worse, users find them off-putting and won't click.
-Write for humans first β one clear keyword, clearly stated benefit.
+Write for humans first, with one clear keyword and a clearly stated benefit.

 5. Ignoring Emotional Triggers